disqus/disqus-react/README.md

             url: this.props.article.url,
             identifier: this.props.article.id,
             title: this.props.article.title,
+            language: 'zh_TW' //e.g. for Traditional Chinese (Taiwan) }
     }
-    }
 />
 ```

 This component is limited to one instance in the DOM at a time and will handle updates to both the `config` and `shortname` props and reload appropriately with the new discussion thread.

+#### `language` configuration

+This configuration overrides will load the Disqus embed in different languages on a per-page basis.

+- Language code can be found on: https://www.transifex.com/explore/languages/
+- The supported languages by disqus are available on https://www.transifex.com/disqus/disqus/

+> Note: Depending on the completeness of the translation for a given language, and the release of language support from disqus, the strings displayed on discussion thread UI may not be completely translated.

 ### CommentCount